 Doctors aren't sure exactly what causes your immune system to turn against your liver.
 Your genes may have something to do with it, since AIH can run in families.

 But genes aren't the whole story.
-Experts believe that something you come into contact with may prompt your genes to put AIH in motion.
+Something you come into contact with may trigger your genes to set autoimmune hepatitis in motion.
+This could include:

 - Medicines such as statins and hydralazine (used to treat your heart) or antibiotics like nitrofurantoin and minocycline